omiranda/GUI_environments_documentation/docs/usage.md

+# Using the GUI_environments

 To run it, you need an iterative Matlab session and also to have access to the processed data.
 You can also run the executable (WIP)

-# Step 1: Add code to yor Matlab session
+## Step 1: Add code to yor Matlab session

 After opening Matlab, add to your current session the path to the code.
 For example, if the code lives in `C:\Users\oscar\OneDrive\matlab_code`, you need to type in Matlab's terminal: